chiragbadhe/verify-cyber-cred/README.md

    ```
 3. Copy `.env.sample` to `.env` and fill in the required values:
    ```
-   BASESCAN_API_KEY=your_basescan_api_key
-   SIGNER_PRIVATE_KEY=your_private_key
+   VERIFIER_PRIVATE_KEY=your_private_key
    ```

 ## Usage

 ### Balance Verification

-The `balance-of-eth-base.ts` file contains the logic for checking an address's balance on the Base network.
+The `create-tx-cyber.ts` file contains the logic for checking an address's interaction on cyber in month january 2025.

-### Transaction Verification

-The `create-tx-base.ts` file handles the verification of an address's transaction history using the Basescan API.

 ### Running Tests